 Moscow Slams Kiev's Shelling of Zaporozhye NPP as 'Act of Nuclear Terrorism'

-Late last week, Russian Foreign Ministry spokeswoman Maria Zakharova said that the Ukrainian military's attacks on the Zaporozhye nuclear power plant not only...
-11.08.2022, Sputnik International
+The Russian Foreign Ministry spokeswoman Maria Zakharova said that the Ukrainian military's attacks on the Zaporozhye nuclear power plant threatened the lives...
+12.08.2022, Sputnik International

 /html/head/meta[@name='og:title']/@content